 UVM.007.22 Cannabis Media Fellowship_R5_Twitter_Group

-UVM PACE is offering three spots for their second annual Cannabis Media Fellowship to qualified media/journalists who are seeking to expand their knowledge about up-to-date evidence-based information about cannabis production - from seed to sale.
+UVM PACE is offering two spots for their third annual Cannabis Media Fellowship to qualified media/journalists who are seeking to expand their knowledge about up-to-date evidence-based information about cannabis production - from seed to sale.

 Journalists will learn about cannabis chemicals, genetics, agricultural best practices, post-harvest handling, and processing.
 Students will also examine how cannabis affects the human body through basic pharmacology and the different modes of administration.
 In addition to the course, media fellows gain access to experts in the program to better frame areas of interest for their future coverage of cannabis in the media.

-In 2022, Cannabis Media Fellows completed their courses with rave reviews, some of whom are now involved in UVM PACE Cannabis coursework as guest presenters.
+In 2022 and 2023, Cannabis Media Fellows completed their courses with rave reviews, some of whom are now involved in UVM PACE Cannabis coursework as guest presenters.

 FELLOWSHIP APPLICATION